Gervig/Business-Intelligence-Exam/README.md

 1) When should a company release a game to maximize sales at launch?
 - secoundar: which genre? and console ML: Linear / multiple linear / poly regession. dependent variable: sales, independent variable: month or period (new column ranking)

+One-hot encode months and check for correlation of sales for each month.
+Heatmap.

 2) Which consoles should a specific genre game be developed for?
 - ML: classficastion dependent variable: sales, independent variable: genre, console